Table of Contents

 What is Offshoring vs. Outsourcing?

 Offshoring is when a business has a portion of its activities in a different country.
-Say for example that Apple makes a new factory in China.
+Say, for example, that Apple makes a new factory in China.
 This is an example of an American company offshoring to China.

 Outsourcing, meanwhile, is when a business hands over a portion of its workload to a third-party service provider.
-For example, Amazon, which is an American company, contracts customer service support providers from Asia.
+For example, Amazon, an American company, contracts customer service support providers from Asia.
 In the case of outsourcing, it does not even need to be an offshore third party.
 A business simply seeking help from another business for its operations counts as outsourcing.
 Disney, for example, outsources its graphical workload to various studios across America.

-Offshoring vs Outsourcing: Key DifferencesKey Differences
+Offshoring vs Outsourcing: Key Differences

 Ownership and Control

 When we talk about offshoring vs outsourcing, the first conversation to be had is on ownership.
-In offshoring, most of the time control and ownership rests with the parent company.
-Apple opening a factory in China does not mean that the factory has Chinese leadership.
+In offshoring, most of the time, control and ownership rests with the parent company.
+Apple opening a factory in China does not mean the factory has Chinese leadership.
 It is still a subsidiary of the parent company, Apple, and must abide by Apple’s policies.

 Required Investment

 Another major discussion point in offshoring vs. outsourcing is the matter of investment.
-Not every business can just wake up and launch an accounting division in Pakistan, or a call center in Sri Lanka.
+Not every business can just wake up and launch an accounting division in Pakistan or a call center in Sri Lanka.
 The sheer investment and licensure required is a managerial nightmare.
 Only the big players like Glaxo-Smith Klein and Samsung can do offshoring with entire business functions.

 Risk